 Getting a good night's sleep is not just a luxury, but a requirement for good health.
 Research shows that not getting enough sleep, or getting poor-quality sleep, increases the risk of high blood pressure, heart disease, obesity, and diabetes.

-You may recognize that each of these are found abundantly in REAL foods, and less so in processed food, so that's rule number one!
+There are many nutrients in our foods that work together to promote good sleep.
+These include magnesium, calcium, potassium, antioxidants, B vitamins and Vitamin D. You may recognize that each of these are found abundantly in REAL foods, and less so in processed food, so rule number one is EAT REAL FOOD!

 Additionally, there are three very important substances that affect sleep:

 a natural sedative that must be obtained from our diets.
 It is a component of plant and animal proteins and is an ingredient required to make serotonin.
 You may hear someone say that tryptophan is the reason you feel sleepy after eating your Thanksgiving turkey.
 Yes, turkey does contain tryptophan; however, it is likely the size and heaviness of the entire Thanksgiving meal that causes you to curl up for a little shut-eye.

 the precursor to melatonin.
 It is used to transmit messages between nerve cells and helps you feel calm and sleepy.
 It also helps regulate our sleep/wake cycle and plays a key role in maintaining mood balance.
 Low serotonin levels have been linked to difficulty sleeping and depression.